 Morgan Young, the principal at Young Ideas, has managed, written, directed, and produced countless Integrated Marketing Communications programs for clients ranging from Visa to ETS to Consumer Reports.

-Morgan’s work has consistently been among the most successful and creative in its field – moving and uniting public opinion firmly behind his clients’ causes and winning too-many-to-count basement dwelling, dust-collecting pieces of hardware better known as “creative awards.”
+His work has consistently been among the most successful and creative in its field – moving and uniting public opinion firmly behind his clients’ causes and winning too-many-to-count basement dwelling, dust-collecting pieces of hardware better known as “creative awards.”

-In 2016, one of Young Ideas’ ads ran during the Super Bowl (albeit, only in California, but hey, we still think that’s pretty darn cool).
-Morgan once produced an HBO long format program with Tom Brokaw on nuclear terrorism and his work has been featured on MTV, Showtime, CNN and, in 2016, his work was even parodied by comedian Kathy Griffin.
+Morgan’s work has been put on permanent display in The Smithsonian’s American History Museum as part of their American Enterprise exhibit and has ran during the Super Bowl (albeit, only in California, but hey, we still think that’s pretty dang cool).
+Additionally, Morgan has produced an HBO long format program with Tom Brokaw on nuclear terrorism and his work has been featured on MTV, Showtime and CNN and numerous other outlets.

-Morgan holds an MA from The George Washington University and a BA from the University of Colorado.
+Morgan holds a MA from The George Washington University and a BA from the University of Colorado.
 He lives in Boulder, Colorado with his two kids, one dog and seven guitars.
 There are rumors of a rogue cat as well, but neither he nor the cat will confirm knowledge of each other.